Expand All | Collapse All

 Dr. Leykum earned a bachelor's degree from Columbia College in New York.
 She obtained her medical degree and MBA from Columbia University, and her master's degree in clinical investigation from The University of Texas Health Science Center at San Antonio.
 She completed her residency at Presbyterian Hospital/Columbia University.

-Dr. Leykum serves in significant roles with the following healthcare-related organization, receiving reimbursement or compensation as listed:
+Dr. Leykum serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- Society of Hospital Medicine, Chair of the Research Committee, receiving reimbursement for travel expenses.
+- Society of General Internal Medicine, Council Member, receiving reimbursement for travel expenses.

 Jensa Morris, MD